ryanpeach/continuing_education/.github/pull_request_template.md

 - [ ] Actually read the paper you cite, not just the tutorial

-- [ ] Make logseq compatible flash cards.
-Save them to a readme in the same folder as the notebook.
+- [ ] Make logseq notes and flash cards.

 - [ ] In natural language, explain your understanding of the solution.